lab-cosmo/chemiscope/docs/src/index.rst

 chemiscope is to provide interactive exploration of large databases of materials and molecules and help researchers to find structure-properties correlations inside such databases.
 The screenshot below shows an example of such database being visualized with chemiscope.
-The first part of this documentation describes the default interface of chemiscope and how to use it with your own database.
+The :ref:`first part of this documentation <user-manual>` describes the default interface of chemiscope and how to use it with your own database, both using the stand-alone viewer or the :ref:`jupyter widget <jupyter>`.

 .. figure:: img/screenshot.png
     :align: center